uu64/nextjs-mdx-blog-sample/README.md

-# nextjs-mdx-sample
+# nextjs-mdx-blog-sample

-Sample app using MDX with NextJS.
+Sample blog app using MDX with NextJS.

 ## Development